-The ICROA Code of Practice
+The ICROA Code of Best Practice

 The ICROA Code of Best Practice aims to define international best practice for offset-inclusive carbon management and represents the minimum requirements that all ICROA members must meet.
 The ICROA Code of Best Practice is applicable to voluntary carbon management services provided by ICROA members.
 More specifically, it covers the following four areas of carbon management, as further defined in Section 1 of the Code of Best Practice – Technical Specification:

 - GHG emission reduction advice